HKEOS/Ghostbusters-Testnet/README.md

 echo -e "Address = 192.168.10.X/24" >> ghostbusters.conf
 sudo cp ghostbusters.conf /etc/wireguard/.
 sudo nano /etc/wireguard/ghostbusters.conf

-# Add your trusted vpn peers by repeating the line below for each peer
+# You can input any number for "X" that hasn't been taken by another node.
+# Copy and paste VPN peers (Peer information will be provided for you through the Keybase group, encrypted for only other BPs to see)

+#Example of a peer
 [Peer]
 PublicKey = <peer-public-key>
 AllowedIPs = 192.168.10.Y/32